Bottr-js/Bottr/Architecture.md

 ### Defering

-There are situtations where a hook may not want to handle an event this is known as "deferring", the most common case of this is for the bot's `hears` method.
+There are situations where a hook may not want to handle an event this is known as "deferring", the most common case of this is for the bot's `hears` method.

 Internally the bot creates a hook on the `message_received` event which will handle the event